jasm1nii/xml-feed-generator/README.md

 ## how it works
 1. match files in a specificied directory.
+2. precompile any PHP files, if found.
-2. load the DOM of each file.
+3. load the DOM of each file.
-3. for each child of `<entry>` in the XML feed, output a string value from one of the following HTML elements/file properties, in order of priority:
+4. for each child of `<entry>` in the XML feed, output a string value from one of the following HTML elements/file properties, in order of priority:

 | original HTML                 | XML output                      |
 |-------------------------------|---------------------------------|